 The chemical engineering department offers graduate programs leading to the Master of Science and Doctor of Philosophy degrees in engineering science.
 These degrees provide the opportunity to tailor a graduate program to the student's interests.
-Current areas of opportunity for graduate research include biosensors and biokinetics, nonlinear mathematical modeling, surfactant science, combustion, environmental remediation, transport phenomena, polymer materials and more.
-In addition to the degrees sponsored by the department, we participate in interdisciplinary programs managed by other departments in the School of Engineering.
+Interdisciplinary research opportunities exist in the broad fields of energy, polymeric materials, nanotechnology, separations, environmental engineering, drug delivery, and more.

-Students admitted for graduate study in chemical engineering usually have an undergraduate degree in chemical engineering or a closely related field.
+Students admitted to the graduate programs in chemical engineering usually have undergraduate degrees in chemical engineering or a closely related field.
 Students with undergraduate degrees in the physical sciences (chemistry, physics, etc.) are also eligible, although they are usually required to complete several undergraduate courses to make up for deficiencies in certain areas prior to full admission.
-Prospective students in this situation should contact the department to work out a special program.
+Prospective students in this situation may be accepted as qualifying students and should contact the Department to work out an individualized curriculum.